mitre-ace-direct/ace-direct/iam/README.md

     $  python create_users.py  # this will add agents one by one
     ```

-1. Security requirement (optional) - restrict GOTO URLs in OpenAM.
+1. Security enhancement (optional) - restrict GOTO URLs in OpenAM.
 This prevents a URL redirect to a different web page.
 Assuming the public FQDN of the NGINX server is `portal.domain.com`:

     ```bash
     $  cd /root/iam/config/oam/SSOAdminTools-13.0.0/ace/bin